- Learn Linux

 Whilst the aim of this is to keep the maths to a minimum we need to use some simple formula to determine the appropriate value for the base resistor Rb.
 The key equation used here is Ohm's Law.

-To work out the appropriate level of resistor we need to calculate the appropriate input current to saturate the transistor.
-The input is normally used at a higher value to ensure that it is well into this saturation region (eg. 10 times the minimum base input current).
+To work out the appropriate level of resistor you need to calculate the appropriate input current to saturate the transistor.
+The input is normally driven by a much higher current to ensure that it is well into this saturation region (eg. 10 times the minimum saturation base input current).

 First we need to determine the current flowing through the resistor RL.
 Depending upon the type of device it may be possible to take this from the datasheet based on the current required to activate or operate the device.
 If this is not known - or we need to limit this current to protect the device then the resistance can be worked out using ohms law.